North Korea photos suggest new solid-fuel missile designs | New Country 923

 One of the photos clearly showed a diagram for a missile called “Pukguksong-3,” which appears to be the latest in its Pukguksong, or Polaris, series.
 The other was harder to discern, though it carried a “Hwasong,” or Mars, designation name.

+Tensions on the peninsula generally ratchet up during the maneuvers and a series of larger exercises held each spring.

-The KCNA report said Kim called on workers at the plant to produce more solid-fuel rocket engines and rocket warhead tips.
+The KCNA report on the visit said Kim called on workers at the plant to produce more solid-fuel rocket engines and rocket warhead tips.

 Michael Duitsman, a research associate at the Center for Non-Proliferation Studies, said the first missile has not been seen before.